-$^{^{\}rm 15}$ Errington 1969, 183.
+15 Errington 1969, 183.
 Similarly Gruen 1984, 498 speaks of an "enfuriating gap between words and actions" of the Romans in these years.

-$^{^{16}}$ Pol.
+16 Pol.
 22.10.4-6; the στρατηγός was Aristainos.
 See Errington 1969, 154-57 and Walbank 1979, 192-93.

 17 Errington 1969, 157 thinks that Philopoimen's διόρθωσις, as Diophanes calls it, "removed the safeguards which Deinokrates had enjoyed in Messene by the terms of Flamininus' diagramma".
 See also Walbank 1979, 193.
 As noted by Roebuck 1941, 93 and n.
-121, the διάγραμμα of Flamininus may be interpreted as a reply to an appeal directed to him by the Messenians, according to the procedure he outlined in his decision at Andania.
-Note that Diophanes mentioned Messene as an additional reason for complaint alongside the treatment meted out on Sparta, which Metellus had already reproached the Achaians for.
-Personal animosity against Philopoimen is brought up by Polybios as motivation for Diophanes' intervention, and it is hard to resist seeing a parallel between Philopoimen's intervention at Sparta in 191, intended to prevent Diophanes from being responsible for bringing Sparta back into the League, and his rather more mysterious measures regarding Messene.
-The rivalry between these two politicans was clearly an important factor in Peloponnesian politics in the decade following the Syrian War, see Gruen 1984, 498.
+121, the διάγραμμα of Flamininus may be interpreted as a reply to an appeal directed to him by the Messene property of the Messene pro nians, according to the procedure he outlined in his decision at Andania.
+Note that Diophane's entioned Messene as an additional reason for complaint alongside the treatment meted out a Sparta, which Metellus had already reproached the Achaians for.
+Personal animosity against allopoimen is brought up by Polybios as motivation for Diophanes' intervention, and it is hard resist seeing a parallel between Philopoimen's intervention at Sparta in 191, intended to prent Diophanes from being responsible for bringing Sparta back into the League, and his rather ore mysterious measures regarding Messene.
+The rivalry between these two politicans was early an important factor in Peloponnesian politics in the decade following the Syrian War, see RUEN 1984, 498.

 18 Liv.
 38.33.4-11; Plut.
 Philop.
-16.4 with Errington 1969, 144-45; Cartledge - Spawforth 2002, 78-79.
+16.4 with Errington 1969, 144-45; Cartledge - Spawrth 2002, 78-79.